 - Do not chew on ice.
 Chewing on ice can crack or chip your teeth.
 It also causes much faster wear on the enamel of your teeth, which can’t be reversed.

 - Wear a mouth guard when you play sports.
-Many times, mouth injuries result in bacterial infections or dead and rotting teeth.
-And many of those times, the injuries were sustained while playing sports.
+Mouth injuries can result in bacterial infections or dead and rotting teeth.
+Many times, mouth injuries are sustained while playing sports.
 Knocking a tooth loose or getting a cut in your mouth can be dangerous.
-Also, it’s important to properly fit your mouth guard to your individual mouth.
-Once your take the mouth guard out of its package, follow the directions to customize it and better protect your mouth.
+It’s important to properly fit your mouth guard to your individual mouth.
+Once you take the mouth guard out of the package, follow the instructions to customize it and better protect your mouth.
 Your dentist may also offer custom-made mouth guards.

 Individual Platinum Insurance Plans

 Taking care of your dental hygiene matters.
-Nobody enjoys going to the dentist to have work done on their teeth.
+Nobody enjoys going to the dentist to have restorative work done on their teeth.
 Maintaining your dental hygiene will help reduce your chances of needing dental care beyond the normal biannual checkup.
-Individual platinum insurance plans cover 100% of your normal checkups.
-They also cover half of crowns or other types of dental care whose cause can be traced back to cavities that could easily have been prevented with regular dental hygiene maintenance by the individual in their home.
-Still, that’s half of the cost coming out of your pocket.
+Our Individual Platinum insurance plans cover 100% of your normal checkups.
+They also cover a portion of crowns or other types of dental care whose cause can often be traced back to cavities that could easily have been prevented with regular dental hygiene maintenance by the individual in their home.
 Following the tips we’ve provided is easy to do and will save you money, while keeping your teeth healthy.